Our Intake Policy

 If you found a cat or orphaned litter of kittens, become a foster and we will help you get the resources you need to provide medical care, surgery and adoption resources.
-Complete the help form for this request.
+Complete a foster application for this request.

 If you cannot foster and have a special circumstance and are willing to make an extremely large donation that can save lives at our rescue, we can provide you a solution, foster care and adoption.
-Complete the special circumstance form for this request.
+Call us for this special circumstance request.

 If you see a litter of suspected orphaned kittens, please watch for the mother to return.
 Kittens need to be with their mothers for at least the first four weeks of life and staying with their mother is the best chance for their survival.
 We have resources to help you trap, neuter and spay (TNR) mother cat and find homes for the babies.
-Complete the TNR form for this request.
+Call us for TNR contacts.

 Whether or not we can take cat or kittens, Small Lives Matter will provide help.
 See our Resources page for additional information.